All Episodes

 I just never see it.

-Which to me is sort of fun at the same time, because I can tweak them anytime I want to, and they don't even know that they're being played.
+Which, to me, is sort of fun at the same time because I can tweak them anytime I want to, and they don't even know that they're being played.

 Anyway, here's Carl Cameron this morning reporting live from the Conservative Political Action Conference.

-The radio icon always a polarizer.
+The radio icon, always a polarizer.

-Love them or hate him.
+Love him or hate him.

 Liberals hate him.